coolsd/openxdagpool-scripts/README.md

 12. make sure `/var/www/pool` exists and is owned by `pool`
 14. make sure a new php7.0-fpm pool is running as user `pool`
 15. make sure nginx config allows execution of `php` files
-16. copy `engine/config.php.EXAMPLE` to `engine/config.php`, read the file and set appropriate values
+16. copy `engine/config.php.EXAMPLE` to `engine/config.php`, read the file and set appropriate values.
+Configure the mysql server and create a database according to comments.
+Create one database table given in `engine/db_schema.sql`

 Once this is done, compile both xdag1 and xdag2 using `make` in the `client` folder.
 Compile as user `pool`.
 Execute xdag1 by running `./xdag_run.sh` in `client` folder.
 You don't have to run with the `-r` flag for the first time.